March 24-26, 2026 | Appleton, WI

 Conference registration fee includes admission to the 2026 Court Safety and Security Conference in Appleton, Wisconsin, and access to relevant resources.
 Lodging, meals, and travel expenses not included.

-David has been the District Attorney in Brown County since his appointment in March of 2012.
-He currently oversees a team of 18 prosecutors and a support staff of about 25.
-David is a board member of the Wisconsin District Attorney’s Association, a member of Brown County Sexual Assault Response Team (SART), a member of the Executive Committee of the Dual CCR for Sexual Assault and Domestic Violence, and the advisory committee for the Willow Tree Child Advocacy Center.
-He is also a former member of the board of directors for Golden House, a domestic violence shelter in Brown County.
+David Lasee has been the District Attorney in Brown County since March of 2012.
+He currently oversees a team of about 20 prosecutors and a support staff of about 25.
+David is the president elect of the Wisconsin District Attorney’s Association, sits on the Attorney General’s Crime Victim Counsil, is a member of the Executive Committee of the Dual CCR for Sexual Assault and Domestic Violence, and the advisory committee for the Willow Tree Child Advocacy Center.
+David attended the University of Wisconsin-Madison, where he graduated with a BA in history in 1999 and earned his J.D. in 2002.
+He is an avid sports fan, a WIAA basketball official and helps coach youth softball.
+David and his wife are proud parents of two beautiful daughters, Margaret and Madeleine.

-David has been the District Attorney in Brown County since his appointment in March of 2012.
-He currently oversees a team of 18 prosecutors and a support staff of about 25.
-David is a board member of the Wisconsin District Attorney’s Association, a member of Brown County Sexual Assault Response Team (SART), a member of the Executive Committee of the Dual CCR for Sexual Assault and Domestic Violence, and the advisory committee for the Willow Tree Child Advocacy Center.
-He is also a former member of the board of directors for Golden House, a domestic violence shelter in Brown County.
+David Lasee has been the District Attorney in Brown County since March of 2012.
+He currently oversees a team of about 20 prosecutors and a support staff of about 25.
+David is the president elect of the Wisconsin District Attorney’s Association, sits on the Attorney General’s Crime Victim Counsil, is a member of the Executive Committee of the Dual CCR for Sexual Assault and Domestic Violence, and the advisory committee for the Willow Tree Child Advocacy Center.
+David attended the University of Wisconsin-Madison, where he graduated with a BA in history in 1999 and earned his J.D. in 2002.
+He is an avid sports fan, a WIAA basketball official and helps coach youth softball.
+David and his wife are proud parents of two beautiful daughters, Margaret and Madeleine.

 Judge Mark Sanders was elected to Branch 28 of the Milwaukee county Circuit Court in 2012 after more than 15 years as a Milwaukee County Assistant District Attorney.
 On the bench, Judge Sanders is currently presides over a new created Mental Health Docket.
 Previously he presided over various courts including Homicide/Sexual Assault (4+ years) and Termination of Parental rights (4 years).
 Judge Sanders serves as the chair of the District 1 Security & Facilities Committee and participated in organizing the Milwaukee County Circuit Courts response to the Democratic and Republican National Conventions.
 Judge Sanders was the co-chair of the 2022 Wisconsin Judicial Conference.
 He has been appointed by the Chief Justice of the Wisconsin Supreme Court to serve as an associate dean of the Wisconsin Judicial College; a member of the Wisconsin Judicial Education Committee and a member of the Criminal Jury Instructions Committee.